 What size battery do you need?
 Batteries come in various sizes called "Groups."
-You can find what size to buy by checking out your current battery or by looking it up in your car owner's manual, or the store clerk can look up the size by your car's make and model.
+You can find what size to buy by checking out your current battery or by looking it up in your car owner's manual.
+Most stores can also let you know the size you need using your car's make and model.
 There are online tools that claim to do the same thing, but reports suggest they're not always accurate.

 Do you live in a hot or cold climate?
 Choose your car battery accordingly.
 Hot-weather batteries, often labeled "South" or "S," are designed to endure extreme heat.
 Cold-weather batteries sometimes labeled "North" or "N" have higher cold-cranking amps (CCA).

 Do you want it installed?
-Garages, most auto-parts chains and some other stores including Walmart will install your battery for free if you buy it there.
+Garages, most auto-parts chains, and some other stores - including Walmart - will install your battery for free if you buy it there.
 Sears charges extra for installation (Est. $10), but promises to do it within 15 minutes or installation is free, and Costco doesn't install batteries at all.
 Some online retailers, including Amazon.com, can arrange for local installation of batteries bought online.

 Choose a fresh battery.
 Like all batteries, car batteries lose strength as they sit on the shelf.
 Look on the case for a date, and make sure the battery is no more than six months old.
 ConsumerReports.org says the date is sometimes written as a code: a letter representing the month (such as "A" for January) and a number for the year (such as "6" for 2016).